Mexican-style chili (with 5 chilies)

 Slivered radish

-Toast all the chilies lightly over an open flame taking cafe not to burn them.
+Toast all the chillies lightly over an open flame, taking care not to burn them.
 Cut them apart and soak them in boiling water for at least 2 hours or overnight.
 Tear the chillies apart with your hands, wear gloves if needed, and remove all the stems and seeds.
-Add the flesh to a small blender with the strained liquid that they were soaking in.
+Add the flesh to a small blender with the strained liquid it was soaking in.
 Blend till very smooth.
 Set aside.

 To make the pickled onions: